spec-driven

 Complexity determines depth, not a fixed pipeline.
 Before starting any feature, assess its scope and apply only what's needed:

-Small ≤3 files, one sentence Quick mode -- skip pipeline entirely - - -
+Small ≤3 files, one sentence, no user-facing feature Quick mode -- skip pipeline entirely - - -

-Medium Clear feature, <10 tasks Spec (brief) Skip -- explore inline Skip -- steps implicit Implement + verify per step
+Medium Canonical pattern, ≤10 tasks, no novel architectural decisions Spec (brief) Skip -- explore inline Skip -- steps implicit Implement + verify per step

-Large Multi-component feature Full spec + requirement IDs Full plan Full breakdown + dependencies Implement + verify per task
+Large Novel architectural decisions, or >10 tasks, or pattern new to this codebase Full spec + requirement IDs Full design Full breakdown + dependencies Implement + verify per task

-Complex Ambiguity, new domain Full spec + discuss gray areas Research + full plan Breakdown + parallel plan Implement + verify per task + interactive UAT
+Complex Ambiguity in problem itself, or new domain to the user Full spec + discuss gray areas Research + full design Breakdown + parallel design Implement + verify per task

 Rules:

-• Specify and Execute are always required -- you always need to know WHAT and DO it
+• Specify and Implement are always required -- you always need to know WHAT and DO it

-• Plan is skipped when the change is straightforward (no architectural decisions, no new patterns)
+• Design is skipped when the change is straightforward (no architectural decisions, no new patterns)

-• Tasks is skipped when there are ≤3 obvious steps (they become implicit in Execute)
+• Tasks is skipped when there are ≤3 obvious steps (they become implicit in Implement)

 • Discuss is triggered within Specify only when the agent detects ambiguous gray areas that need user input